Packing 101: Carry Ons vs. Personal Items

 International flights and many European carriers have smaller width restrictions.
 Always check your airline’s website or our carry on size guide before your flight.

-I personally have carried the Outbreaker 45L onto dozens of flights spanning airlines all over the globe and only once have I been forced to check it on a particularly packed flight on a small plane.
+I personally have carried the Travel Backpack 40L onto dozens of flights spanning airlines all over the globe and only once have I been forced to check it on a particularly packed flight on a small plane.
 Should you risk it and push the limits?
 Not exactly.
-My point is that the Outbreaker is a versatile carry on backpack that will allow you to get the most out of every square inch or centimeter allowed to you.
+My point is that the

 What Is a Personal Item?

 - Must sit under the seat in front of you.